wschreyer/PENTrack/README.md

 - nx,ny,nz: normal to the surface of the geometry that the particle hits
 - solid1: ID number of the geometry that the particle starts in
 - solid2: ID number of the geometry that the particle hits

-### Snapshotlog

-Switching on snapshotlog in "particle.in" will output the particle parameters at additional “stop times” (also defined in "particle.in") in the endlog.
-The resulting file will have multiple rows with the same particle number but different end times.
-The last end time refers to the actual end of the particle simulation whereas the others are simply output at the snapshot times listed in “particle.in” and can be selected by their stopID equal to 0.

 ### Spinlog